 - Has the manual for one of your ICE kits gone missing?

 - Are some of the spheres from your Solid-State Model Kit AWOL?
-Are the templates all dog eared?
+Are the templates all dog eared and the rods bent?

-- Do you need a replacement 35-mm slide?
-Maybe you need additional 35-mm slides for hands-on classroom use?
+- Do you need a replacement diffraction slides?
+Maybe you need additional diffraction slides for hands-on classroom use?

-Many kits have replacement parts, individual or set of kits components available.
-Refer to our Replacement Parts List for pricing information.
+Many kits have replacement parts, individual or sets of kit components available.
+Refer to our Other Materials List (below) for availability and pricing information.
 Or contact the ICE Office if you have questions or can't find a piece you're looking for.
 We handle such requests all the time and will be glad to "top up" your ICE materials.

 All Levels; D